Vietnam.vn - Nền tảng quảng bá Việt Nam

 By providing more diverse treatment solutions, we hope to improve patient treatment effectiveness, optimize disease management costs and improve overall health for the Vietnamese people.

-Last but not least, as a strategic partner, Viatris has been and continues to accompany the Ministry of Health and related ministries and sectors in the goal of simplifying drug registration and procurement procedures at medical facilities, thereby contributing to improving treatment effectiveness and access to essential drugs for patients.
+Last but not least, as a strategic partner, Viatris has been and continues to accompany the Ministry of Health and relevant ministries and sectors in the goal of simplifying drug registration and procurement procedures at medical facilities, thereby contributing to improving treatment effectiveness and access to essential drugs for patients.

 Transfer of domestic drug production technology in the pharmaceutical industry has been identified as a top priority of the government to meet the healthcare needs of the Vietnamese people.

-As one of the pioneering companies implementing projects on outsourcing and transferring technology for generic drug production in Vietnam, we are very pleased to receive much encouragement and support from the Government and the Ministry of Health.
+As one of the pioneering companies implementing outsourcing projects and transferring technology for generic drug production in Vietnam, we are very pleased to receive much encouragement and support from the Government and the Ministry of Health.
 However, this activity still faces many difficulties and problems regarding registration procedures and investment policies.

 Therefore, legal reforms are needed to create a clearer and more attractive foreign investment environment for the pharmaceutical industry.